oroinc/documentation/backend/entities/config-entities/configure-entity-config-attribute.rst

         // the value of $demoAttr2 variable will be 'MyValue'
         $demoAttr2 = $acmeConfigProvider->getConfig('Acme\Bundle\DemoBundle\Entity\MyEntity')->get('demo_attr');

 Essentially, it is all you need to add metadata to any entity.
-But in most cases you want to allow an administrator to manage your attribute in UI.
+But in most cases, you want to allow an administrator to manage your attribute in UI.
 To accomplish this, let's change the YAML file the following way:

 .. code-block:: yaml